 In 2020 and 2021 we were able to raise enough money to send Doug and Ben out West to compete in the Wyoming Pedigree Dogsled Race, the largest dogsled race in the lower 48 states.
 We also gave many tours and ran programs with Middlebury College, teaching a dogsledding winter workshop for 15 students and bringing the dogs to campus for Middlebury's Winter Carnival.
 None of this would've been possible without all the amazing support we've received from the Vermont community - thank you!

-The COVID-19 pandemic produces unique challenges for our small business, but we're dedicated to the dogs and the sport.
 Follow us on Instagram and Facebook @CobbleHillKennel to keep in touch, and consider sponsoring a dog to help support us in these difficult times!